-“We know a lot about organizations; they’re not as mysterious as they seem.”
-Bill Daniels and the Sy
+"We know a lot about organizations; they’re not as mysterious as they seem." –Bill Daniels

 A sneak peek at a video-summary post going out tomorrow on the Human Performance Technology (HPT) Treasures blog.